sahinfalcon/forage-dashboard/README.md

 # Data Engineering Final Project

 Welcome to the Forage Dashboard repository!
-This project is a part of the Data Engineering Makers specialist track and aims to create a real-time dashboard for Global Education Insights (GEI) to visualize and interpret data from the PISA 2018 dataset.
+This project is a part of the Data Engineering Makers specialist track and aims to create a real-time dashboard for Global Education Insights (GEI) to visualise and interpret data from the PISA 2018 dataset.

 ## About Global Education Insights (GEI)

-Global Education Insights (GEI) is a non-profit organization dedicated to improving education systems worldwide.
+Global Education Insights (GEI) is a non-profit organisation dedicated to improving education systems worldwide.
 They work with governments, educational institutions, and stakeholders to provide data-driven insights and recommendations for educational policy and practice.

 ## Project Overview

-The goal of this project is to leverage data engineering skills to analyze the PISA 2018 dataset and develop a functioning dashboard that GEI can use to easily visualize and interpret the data.
+The goal of this project is to leverage data engineering skills to analyse the PISA 2018 dataset and develop a functioning dashboard that GEI can use to easily visualise and interpret the data.
 The project is carried out in a distributed environment in the Cloud to allow for efficient data processing and collaboration.

 ## Project Objectives